Donate sperm and earn up to $10,000.

 Requirements

 To be a donor you must have a healthy BMI and a good medical, mental health, and genetic family history.
 You must live a healthy lifestyle, which includes no drug use, no smoking or vaping, and not taking medications not prescribed to you by a primary physician.
-You must also be practising safe sex to prevent STDs.
+You must also be practicing safe sex to prevent STDs.

 Our intended parents prefer donors who are in college or have a college education.